Macon County Illinois assistance programs.

 Anyone facing hunger has a few options available to them.
 For a free hot meal, soup kitchens are available.
 As far as short term, recurring type assistance, food banks and pantries can pass out groceries.
 Long term needs in Macon County Illinois can be met by government assistance including WIC or food stamps.

 Families, individuals, and senior citizens have all turned to these distributions centers from time to time.
 The goal is to always stop, or minimize hunger.
 No one will be turned away.
-Locate a number of free Macon County Illinois food pantries.
+Locate a number of free Macon County Illinois free food pantries.

 Health care services